State's new coronavirus deaths surge to 99, cases climb by 2,470

 National

 Since the first death was reported six months ago on Feb.
-29, the toll has risen to 199,812 through Monday, a gain of 303, according to Johns Hopkins.
-Worldometers reported a gain of 388 to 204,506.
+29, the toll has risen to 200,768, a gain of 903, according to Johns Hopkins.
+Worldometers reported an increase of 969 to 205,471.

-New York has the most deaths in the nation at 33,092 with an increase of 5 reported Monday, after a high of 799 in April.
+New York has the most deaths in the nation at 33,090 with a decrease of 2 reported Tuesday, after a high of 799 in April.

-Also, No. 11 Arizona reported 2 deaths, as well as an additional 233 cases.
-No. 23 Washington, the original epicenter in the United States, reported 18 deaths after none Saturday and Sunday.
+Also, No. 11 Arizona reported 20 deaths, as well as an additional 595 cases.
+No. 23 Washington, the original epicenter in the United States, reported 4.

 Worldwide

-The U.S. represented 9.6 percent of the 4,133 additional deaths Monday and 21.1 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 36,294 at 3.9 percent.
+The U.S. represented 16.9 percent of the 5,721 additional deaths Tuesday and 21.1 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 36,041 at 3.8percent.

 Four European nations are in the top 11 as cases are surging on the continent.
-The United Kingdom reported 11 additional deaths for 41,788 in fifth place with the record daily high 1,172, as well as 4,368 cases, which was the highest since 5,086 on May 7.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 17 deaths.
-No. 8 France announced 53 deaths, as well as 5,298 cases two days after record 13,498.
-No. 9 Spain reported 56 deaths.
+The United Kingdom reported 37 additional deaths for 41,825 in fifth place with the record daily high 1,172, as well as 4,926 cases, which was the highest since 5,086 on May 7.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 14 deaths.
+No. 8 France announced 78 deaths, as well as 10,008 cases three days after record 13,498.
+No. 9 Spain reported 241 deaths, which is the highest since 244 on May 6, and a record 10,799 cases.

-Sweden, which has been doing "herd immunity" with no lockdown, reported no data for three days in a row and is at 5,865.
-Neighboring Norway reported no deaths for the third day in a row to remain 267, as well as 108 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported 5 deaths and is at 5,870.
+Neighboring Norway reported no deaths for the fourth day in a row to remain 267, as well as 148 more cases.

 Scripps Only Content 2020